brianlaihkhk/sample-multi-channel-chatroom/README.md

 - Secure communication between client and server using encrypted e2e message
 - Use message broker instead of CURD operation in controller service for mass scale out capability
 - Cloud ready and Docker ready solution
-- Written in typescript to provide capability for DI / IoC

 ### Framework